-Gently pushing your cat away or petting him back is not going to give him the message you want.
-He will instead perceive this attention as a sign of affection, making it more likely that he will continue to lick your hair.
+Gently pushing your cat away or petting it back is not going to give it the message you want.
+It will instead perceive this attention as a sign of affection, making it more likely that it will continue to lick your hair.
 Any attention can in fact be perceived as affection and therefore reinforce this behaviour.

 A repulsive could also help if your cat is very insistent!
 Cats usually despise the smell of citrus, which makes any hair products with a citrus smell an effective repulsive for your cat.